 What is the Offer Period?

 There is a minimum 1 month Offer Period, with potential for extension to a maximum of 12 months.
 The Offer Period opened on 22 March 2024 and will close at 7.00pm (Sydney time) on 28 May 2024 (unless extended or withdrawn by Aspen).
-Refer to Section 6 of this Target's Statement for more information.

 What are the conditions of the Offer?

-The Offer is conditional upon a number of matters set out in the Bidder's Statement, including: 1.
-Aspen reaching at least 50.1% acceptances of the Offer; 2. no material adverse change based on 5% of Eureka's net asset value or EPS; 3. no "prescribed occurrences" in relation to Eureka; 4. no material acquisitions, disposals, capital expenditures, or changes in the conduct of the business; 5.
-Leftfield Investments Pty Ltd as trustee of Eureka Villages WA Fund waiving any change of control rights associated with the fund; 6. no destruction or damage to any properties exceeding \$5 million after the recovery of any insured amounts; 7. no changes to the responsible entity, trustee, joint venturers and any other similar changes in relation to Eureka; 8. no amendments to or termination of any agreements related to the provision of management and administration services that would be adverse to Eureka or a group member; 9.
-Aspen obtaining all regulatory approvals required for the Offer to complete; 10. no regulatory investigation or action being taken that would prevent or impede the Offer (other than action by ASIC or the Takeovers Panel); 11. no distributions other than those related to the financial half-year ending 31 December 2024, and in any event, not exceeding \$2.5 million; 12. no misrepresentation, breach, event of default, amendments, or a similar event under any of Eureka's debt facilities; and 13. no Eureka Group insolvency.
-Refer to Section 6 of this Target's Statement for more information.
+The Offer is conditional upon a number of matters set out in the Bidder's Statement, including:

+- 1. Aspen reaching at least 50.1% acceptances of the Offer; - 2. no material adverse change based on 5% of Eureka's net asset value or EPS; - 3. no "prescribed occurrences" in relation to Eureka; - no material acquisitions, disposals, capital expenditures, 4. or changes in the conduct of the business; - 5.
+Leftfield Investments Pty Ltd as trustee of Eureka Villages WA Fund waiving any change of control rights associated with the fund; - 6. no destruction or damage to any properties exceeding \$5 million after the recovery of any insured amounts; - 7. no changes to the responsible entity, trustee, joint venturers and any other similar changes in relation to Eureka; - no amendments to or termination of any agreements 8. related to the provision of management and administration services that would be adverse to Eureka or a group member; - Aspen obtaining all regulatory approvals required for the 9.
+Offer to complete; - no regulatory investigation or action being taken that 10. would prevent or impede the Offer (other than action by ASIC or the Takeovers Panel); - 11. no distributions other than those related to the financial half-year ending 31 December 2024, and in any event, not exceeding \$2.5 million; - 12. no misrepresentation, breach, event of default, amendments, or a similar event under any of Eureka's debt facilities; and - no Eureka Group insolvency.
+13.